 You can make this easier on yourself by spending a bit of time playing with them when they get in.
 You can also give them something to look forward to when you pick them up, a treat of some kind.

 Lack Of Attention

-When they get home, and you have been busy all day, you just want to chill out.
-Your toddler goes from someone who is playing constantly with them, to someone who is tired and wants to chill out.
-It is a transition which may see your toddler become cranky.
+When they get home, and you have been busy all day, you want to chill out.
+Your toddler goes from someone who is constantly playing with them to someone tired and wants to chill out.
+It is a transition that may see your toddler become cranky.

-The thing about toddlers is they know how to push your buttons, and if they are not getting the required attention from you then they will do what they can to get ANY attention from you.
-You may also notice this when they come back from visiting Grandparents, or friends who also have children.
+The thing about toddlers is they know how to push your buttons, and if they are not getting the required attention from you, they will do what they can to get ANY attention from you.
+You may also notice this when they come back from visiting Grandparents or friends who also have children.